 With some holiday loans, you don’t have to make any repayments for an introductory period.
-The annual percentage rate (APR) these loans charge can vary.
-Aspects like minimum and maximum loan amounts and loan terms can also differ, but they typically run between $1,000 and $3,000.
-Since not all holiday loans are the same, identifying the details and features that matter to you is important.
+The annual percentage rate (APR) these loans charge vary.
+Minimum and maximum loan amounts and loan terms can also differ, but they typically run between $1,000 and $3,000.
+Since not all holiday loans are the same, comparing the details could save you money on this costly loan.

 How do holiday loans work?

 Lending institutions that provide holiday loans can have different eligibility criteria.
 For instance, while some lenders require that you have good credit rating, others will offer these loans to individuals with less-than-perfect credit.

 Once you pick a suitable lender, you can apply online or in person.
 Bear in mind some lenders only operate online, with no physical locations.
 The time it takes to review your application depends on the lender you choose, with some providing almost immediate responses.
 Upon approval you may be able to collect cash from a physical location or the lender could transfer the money directly into your bank account.

 You can use proceeds from these loans for any holiday-related expense.
 After you get the money, you must start making repayments as per a predetermined repayment schedule.